 The Associate category attracts a range of international market participants.
 These include traders in other markets, or companies that are active in functions relevant to the London bullion market like mining, inspection, assaying and consultancy related activities.
 Refiners who are interested in applying to become an Associate need to apply for GDL status before doing so.

-Companies applying for Associate status need to name three LBMA Members as sponsors as part of their application.
+Companies applying for Associate status need to name three LBMA Members as attesters as part of their application.
 These should be companies with whom the applicant has had a bullion based trading relationship for at least one year.
-The LBMA will require each sponsor to supply a letter of recommendation, confirming the applicant's suitability for Membership, together with a description of the scope and duration of their bullion-based relationship.
+The LBMA will require each attester to supply a letter of recommendation, confirming the applicant's suitability for Membership, together with a description of the scope and duration of their bullion-based relationship.

 Associates are not members of the LBMA and therefore do not have the same voting or UK regulatory status as Members.
-They have limited scope to sponsor applicants and, as they are not considered as members of the market by HMRC, they cannot trade under the terms of the Terminal Markets Order.
+They have limited scope to attest applicants and, as they are not considered as members of the market by HMRC, they cannot trade under the terms of the Terminal Markets Order.
 Associates do, however, benefit from a range of LBMA services including discounted fees for events such as conferences and forums organised by the LBMA, as well as access to publications, all of which foster good trading practices and communication.

 For more detailed information on application requirements, click here.